 If you’ve been thinking of taking a short vacation to rejuvenate and relax, here’s some great news.
 Dubai’s Road and Transport Authority and Oman’s Mwasalat recently announced a new international bus route that connects Dubai to Muscat.
 The bus journey is set to run thrice a day; the entire journey taking 6 hours.
-The bus will also offer free Wifi and accommodate up to 50 passengers.
+The bus will also offer free Wi-Fi and accommodate up to 50 passengers.
 And there’s absolutely no need to worry about the price, a one way trip will cost AED 55 while return is AED 90.
 Keep these things to see and do in mind while you’re in Muscat.

-What to do in Muscat
+What to do in Muscat?

-The Grand Mosque
+Visit The Grand Mosque

 Stay at Al Bustan Palace Hotel

-This applies to those travellers who are not on a strict budget and are in a mood to pamper themselves.
+This applies to those travelers who are not on a strict budget and are in a mood to pamper themselves.
 Being a Ritz Carlton property, it has hosted some big shots in the last decades including Bill Clinton and Michael Jackson.
 Al Bustan Palace Hotel is situated between the Al Hajar mountains and the sea of Oman and offers the best possible view along with a really laid back vibe.

-Royal Opera House
+- Royal Opera House